jurypan/TradeHubler/README.md

 Each component requires specific setup procedures:

 1. **JCTG.WebApp**: Deploy the function to Azure and configure it to receive requests from TradingView.
 2. **JCTG.Client**: Install the console application on a VM where Metatrader is running.
-Ensure it's configured to communicate with the Azure Function.
+Ensure it's configured to communicate with the Azure Web App.
 3. **JCTG.MQL**: Install the Expert Advisors in Metatrader by placing the MQL scripts in the appropriate directory of your Metatrader installation.

 ## Conclusion

 The JCTG project is a comprehensive solution that integrates cloud functionality with trading applications.
-By leveraging Azure Functions, console applications, and custom MQL scripts, it offers a robust platform for automated trading strategies.
+By leveraging Azure Web App, console applications, and custom MQL scripts, it offers a robust platform for automated trading strategies.

 ---